 - 1.1.
-Scottish Ministers, in exercise of the powers conferred by section 17M and 105(6) of the National Health Service (Scotland) Act 19781, and all other powers enabling them to do so, after consulting in accordance with section 17M(4) of the 1978 Act both with the bodies appearing to them to be representative of persons to whose remuneration these directions relate and with such other persons as they think appropriate, gives the directions set out in this Statement of Financial Entitlements ("SFE"). - 1.2.
+Scottish Ministers, in exercise of the powers conferred by section 17M and 105(6) of the National Health Service (Scotland) Act 1978, and all other powers enabling them to do so, after consulting in accordance with section 17M(4) of the 1978 Act both with the bodies appearing to them to be representative of persons to whose remuneration these directions relate and with such other persons as they think appropriate, gives the directions set out in this Statement of Financial Entitlements ("SFE"). - 1.2.
 This SFE relates to the payments to be made by Health Boards to a contractor under a general medical services ("GMS") contract.
-It replaces the Statement of Financial Entitlements, signed on 28 July 2017 and is effective from 1 April 2018.
+It replaces the Statement of Financial Entitlements, signed on 30 April 2018 and is effective from 1 April 2019.
 Previous SFE's continue to have effect in relation to claims for payments that relate to the relevant financial years. - 1.3.
-The directions set out in this SFE are subordinate legislation for the purposes of section 23 of the Interpretation Act 1978, and accordingly, in this SFE, unless the context otherwise requires - a) words or expressions used here and the 1978 Act bear the meaning they bear in the 1978 Act; - b) references to legislation (i.e. Acts and subordinate legislation) are to that legislation as amended, extended or applied, from time to time; - c) words importing the masculine gender include the feminine gender, and vice versa (words importing the neuter gender also include the masculine and feminine gender); and - d) words in the singular include the plural, and vice versa. - 1.4.
+In these directions unless the context otherwise requires - a) words or expressions used here and the 1978 Act bear the meaning they bear in the 1978 Act: - b) references to legislation (i.e. Acts and subordinate legislation) are to that legislation as amended, extended or applied, from time to time; - c) words importing the masculine gender include the feminine gender, and vice versa (words importing the neuter gender also include the masculine and feminine gender); and - d) words in the singular include the plural, and vice versa. - 1.4.
 This SFE is divided into Parts, Sections, paragraphs, sub-paragraphs and heads.
 A Glossary of some of the words and expressions used in this SFE is provided in Annex A. Words and expressions defined in that Annex are generally highlighted by initial capital letters. - 1.5.
 The directions given in this SFE apply to Scotland only.
-They were authorised to be given, and by an instrument in writing, on behalf of Scottish Ministers, by Richard Foggo, a member of the Senior Civil Service, on 1 April 2018, and came into force with effect from 1 April 2018. - 1.6.
-This SFE may be revised at any time, in certain circumstances with retrospective effect2.
-For the most up-to-date information, contact the Scottish Government, Population Health Directorate, Primary Care
+They were authorised to be given, and by an instrument in writing, on behalf of Scottish Ministers, by Aidan Grisewood, a member of the Senior Civil Service, on 2 October 2019, and came into force with effect from 1 April 2019. - 1.6.
+This SFE may be revised at any time, in certain circumstances with retrospective effect.
+For the most up-to-date information, contact the Scottish Government, Population Health Directorate, Primary Care Division, Area 1.ER, St Andrew's House, Regent Road, EDINBURGH, EH1 3DG.